-A 2018 study from RBC Wealth Management of 1,051 high-net-worth individuals, conducted by the Economist Intelligence Unit, found 53 percent of women are more likely to put more stock in societal causes than growing wealth to define their legacy.
+A study from RBC Wealth Management of 1,051 high-net-worth individuals, conducted by the Economist Intelligence Unit, found 53 percent of women are more likely to put more stock in societal causes than growing wealth to define their legacy.
 That’s compared to 49 percent of men.
-The study also found younger women identify even more strongly with that philosophy: twice as many high-net-worth Millennial and Gen X women as Baby Boomers cite the ability to create change through giving as a top definition of wealth.
+The study also found younger women identify even more strongly with that philosophy: twice as many high-net-worth millennial and Generation X women as baby boomers cite the ability to create change through giving as a top definition of wealth.

 Women also frequently hold different views from men on how to transfer wealth to the next generation, O’Leary says.
 “Women would rather give while they’re alive and enjoy watching the fruits of their gifting, whereas men think about legacy as what’s left over will get passed to their loved ones.”

-These shifting demographics make women the biggest players in what’s called the longevity economy—powered by adults 50 and older who are responsible for 70 percent of disposable income in the United States.
-If the longevity economy were a country, it would have the third-largest gross domestic product, behind the United States and China, according to Joseph Coughlin, author of The Longevity Economy and director of the MIT AgeLab, which has spent two decades devoted to research that busts myths about aging.
+These shifting demographics make women the biggest players in what’s called the longevity economy—powered by adults 50 and older who are responsible for 70 percent of disposable income in the U.S. If the longevity economy were a country, it would have the third-largest gross domestic product, behind the U.S. and China, according to Joseph Coughlin, author of The Longevity Economy and director of the MIT AgeLab, which has spent two decades devoted to research that busts myths about aging.

 “Women are the biggest players in the longevity economy, and their power as consumers remains largely overlooked,” Coughlin says.
 “Their influence comes from the fact that they make choices not only for themselves, but often for a child, spouse or parent.
 They are most likely to be the chief consumer officer of the household.”